-Many dogs will have surgery at one time in their lives, usually when they are spayed or neutered.
+Many dogs will have surgery at one time in their life, usually when male dogs are neutered or female dogs are spayed.
 Dog owners may be asked to perform routine post-operative care of surgical incisions at home.
 These incisions require careful handling to prevent infection.
 Most veterinarians will provide care instructions when the dog is discharged.
-Contact your vet immediately if the wound starts to smell bad or if you see a discharge.
+Contact your veterinarian immediately if the wound starts to smell bad or if you see discharge.

-Crate rest is best for the first few days after surgery.
-If he cannot be confined, do not allow him to jump on or off furniture or to run in the yard.
-Any strenuous activity can pull stitches and cause him pain.
-Short walks, on leash and at a slow pace are acceptable activity for most dogs, unless your vet says otherwise.
+Crate rest and staying calm is best for your pet's well-being for the first few days after surgery.
+If your dog cannot be confined, do not allow them to jump on or off furniture or to run in the yard.
+Any strenuous activity can pull your dog's stitches, cause pain, and interrupt the healing process.
+Short walks on a leash at a slow pace are acceptable for most canines unless your veterinarian says otherwise.

 It is important to care for your dog's incision appropriately after surgery.
 This includes monitoring the incision site for redness, swelling, oozing, or a bad odor.
 Follow up with your veterinarian if you notice any of these signs of infection.
 You can also clean your dog's surgery site but only if directed to do so by your veterinarian.
 Give pain relief medication only under your doctor's orders.
 You can use an e-collar to prevent licking and chewing.
 Carefully follow all post-operative instructions and always get in touch with your veterinarian if you have any pet health concerns following your dog's spay, neuter, or other surgical procedure.